uctb/UCTB/docs/sphinx/md_file/installation.md

 UCTB is based on several well-known deep learning frameworks, including **PyTorch**, **TensorFlow**, and **MXNet**.
 If you have an Nvidia GPU installed on your computer, we highly recommend you install the GPU version of these frameworks.

 UCTB toolbox may not work successfully with the upgrade of some packages.
-We thus encourage you to use the specific version of packages to avoid unseen errors. ***To avoid potential conflict, we highly recommend you install UCTB vis Anaconda or use our docker environment.***
+We thus encourage you to use the specific version of packages to avoid unseen errors. ***To avoid potential conflict, we highly recommend you install UCTB vis Anaconda.***

 ### Install via Anaconda